oracle-livelabs/apex/book-club-lab/11-update-navigation/update-navigation.md

     ![My Library page open at runtime with updated navigation](images/nav-runtime.png " ")

-You now know how to update the your application navigation style.
+You now know how to update the navigation style of an application.

 ## Acknowledgements